 In order for a director candidate to be considered for nomination by the board of directors at the Company's annual meeting of shareholders, the Company's Corporate Secretary must receive notice of a shareholder nomination or proposal not later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's annual meeting.
-Based on the anticipated one-year anniversary date of the 2023 annual meeting, a shareholder wishing to nominate a candidate for election to the Board at the 2024 annual meeting must provide such notice no earlier than January 19, 2024, and no later than February 18, 2024.
-In the event that the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's meeting, notice by the shareholder must be timely received (i) not earlier than the close of business on the 120th day prior to the annual meeting; and (ii) not later than the close of business on the later of the 90th day prior to the annual meeting or the 10th day following the first public announcement of the date of the meeting.
+Based on the anticipated one-year anniversary date of the 2024 annual meeting, a shareholder wishing to nominate a candidate for election to the board of directors at the 2025 annual meeting of shareholders must provide such notice no earlier than January 16, 2025, and no later than February 15, 2025.
+In the event that the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's meeting, notice by the shareholder must be timely received: (i) not earlier than the close of business on the 120th day prior to the annual meeting; and (ii) not later than the close of business on the later of the 90th day prior to the annual meeting or the 10th day following the first public announcement of the date of the meeting.